#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 45:06 So in Unix systems like Linux and Mac, there's a bin folder.

-45:10 So them/bin/ and then whatever Python by whatever Python executable you want to run.
+45:11 Vim slash bin slash, and then whatever Python, whatever Python executable you want to run.

 45:19 You can actually just navigate into that bin folder.